PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-07 04:28:55
+Last updated: 2024-04-07 04:29:29
-Random Quote: A good lord comforts and protects the weak and helpless.  -  Maester Luwin
+Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett